angelleye/paypal-security-for-wordpress/readme.txt

 == Description ==

-Scans all site pages and posts and return a report of any insecure PayPal buttons that are found.
+Scans all site pages and posts and return a report of any unsecure PayPal buttons that are found.

 == Installation ==